 4a) Chuck Norris Right – Project

 As for the above problem but continue right from the notch all the way along the lip of the bloc to its highest point.
 Big, bad and bold, it’s gonna be awesome…

 5) Grasshopper *** V7

 Directly beneath the notch is a small flake.
-Go from this, to the notch, and the up the notch.
+Go from this, to the notch, and then up the notch.
 Sounds simple, it isn’t.
 A sit start also looks possible.

 6) Venus Fly Trap – Project

 The overhanging finger crack.
 Bring several spare layers of skin cos this thing looks like it’ll eat you alive.
 The low boulder on the right is off limits.

 Sitting just above the Grit Slab Blocs is an obvious perched boulder with a fine traverse along the overhanging lip line.

 From positive holds on the right side of the lip to the overhanging face, traverse the positive lip all the way left to finish with a rock over once you reach the far side.